- Leverage Featured Snippet + SERP Features optimizations

 Look through these top-performing pages and evaluate them to see which would be realistic for you to outrank with a more valuable piece of content.

-Look for low-quality articles – articles that:
+Look for low-quality articles that fit the following criteria:

-- lack depth (could easily be doubled in length)
+• Lack depth (could easily be doubled in length)

-- lack actionable advice
+• Lack actionable advice

-- lack a meaningful backlink profile
+• Lack a meaningful backlink profile

 Skeptical?
 See how we helped one affiliate marketer to grow 124% in 6 months using this framework.